 Good quality baking tools aren’t necessarily expensive, but they can be.
-Caution is always required: the price doesn’t always reflect the quality, and the price isn’t a legitimate basis for comparison on quality.
+Caution is always required: the price doesn’t always reflect the quality.
+The price isn’t a legitimate basis for comparison on quality.
 Put another way: expensive doesn’t necessarily mean it is good quality.
 However, cheap - unless on a steep discount - always means that it is poor quality.

 Stay away from the dollar stores and avoid Walmart as much as possible.
 Walmart’s products are often made specifically for the store, and the items look like that brand’s other products, but they are not.
 Corners are cut to make it cheaper and less-gooder.
 Don’t believe me?
 Compare Levi’s jeans in Walmart to those in real clothing stores.
 It is the same thing in the kitchen aisles.
 You can compare model numbers on products in Walmart to model numbers in better stores.
 The numbers will be very similar with one slight difference.
 They are not the same product.
 Of course, that doesn’t mean that the item in Walmart is so terrible that it won’t work or last.
 It is just that Walmart should be the last resort.

-Home Goods is a good chain store to get pots and pans, although what they carry varies from day to day.
+Home Goods is a good chain store to get pots and pans, although what they carry varies each day.
 Read up on what to look for online and reviews of decently priced items.
 Unlike chain stores, a locally owned baking supply store will have knowledgeable employees.
 Look for pans and other things made of high-quality ceramics, glass, and steel.

 You can make a cake recipe that will fill two pans, put half in a poorly made pan and the other half in a quality pan, and cook it in the same oven, same temp, and same amount of cooking time.
 I bet you can tell the difference in how they turn out.